- About >

 RSPCA WA Inspectors are responsible for enforcing the Animal Welfare Act 2002 and are committed to rescuing animals from cruelty and neglect and from accidents and injuries.

 Every year we receive thousands of calls to our 24 hour Report Service.
-In 2015, our Inspectors handled 16,000 cruelty reports with over 6,000 requiring investigation.
+In 2018-19, our Inspectors handled over 21,000 cruelty calls with over 6,000 requiring investigation.
 With their specialist skills, our inspectors are able to resolve the vast majority of these cruelty complaints by providing advice, assistance and support to people who need help in looking after their animals.